kharesimran/GeoPythonWorkshop/README.md

 ### Task 3.1.
 Creating a new layer with a subset of all the features.

   1. We will select a subset of features to get the address of.
 We can do this with a simple selection expression.
-For example, select all capital cities with a population rank of 14.
+For example, select all capital cities with a population greater than 10 million.
       ```python
-       get_population_rank() = 14
+       is_populous_capital(10000000)
       ```
   2. Create a new layer containing only these selected points.
 Right click on the layer in the Layers planel and select *Save As*.
   3. Keeping all fields as default, browse to the directory where you want to save the file and give it a name.